HEAT/WORK is the debut release from ТЕПЛОТА, the London-based duo of Grundik Kasyansky and Tom Wheatley.

 2.работа[work] - 13:00

 Grundik Kasyansky is a Moscow born electronic musician, based in London.
 He was a founding member of Israeli experimental electronic duo Grundik and Slava.
-The duo played an important role in the flourishing of the Tel-Aviv and Jerusalem art and music underground in late 90s-early 00s.
-He collaborated with many musicians, dancers, painters and filmmakers, and released records through Matchless, Another Timbre, Creative Sources, Cathnor, Earsay, Fact, Auris Media, Stateart, Dromos, and Linear Obsessional.
-He also plays in bands Staraya Derevnya, Denis D’or, and Llull Machines and in a regular duo with Tom Wheatley.
+The duo played an important role in the flourishing of the Tel-Aviv and Jerusalem art and music underground in the late 90s-early 00s.
+He collaborated with many musicians, dancers, painters and filmmakers, and released records through Matchless, Another Timbre, Takuroku, Creative Sources, Cathnor, Earsay, Fact, Auris Media, Stateart, Dromos and Linear Obsessional.
+He also plays in bands Теплота, Staraya Derevnya and Llull Machines.
 Before concentrating on electronic music he wrote poetry and it deeply influenced his current practice.
 Since 2006 he’s been developing a customised setup, which he calls “feedback synthesizer” (a feedback/analog synthesis system).